• Literature Hero New

 • Virtual Tour

-• In the Literature concentration of the Literary Studies major at Lang, you learn to view the written word from both critical and creative perspectives.
+• In the Literature and Critical Analysis concentration of the Literary Studies major at Lang, you learn to view the written word from both critical and creative perspectives.
 While acquiring a broad knowledge of the history of world literatures in English and in translation, you hone skills as a critical reader, writer, and analytical thinker.
 You explore genres across cultural borders and historical periods, studying works of poetry, fiction, nonfiction, and drama.

 • Study Options Concentration, Minor